 In this thesis, the mortality risk of HCM, six inherited arrhythmia syndromes and lamin A/C (LMNA) mutations carriers is presented.
 The mortality risk was assessed, with the FTMR method in large 200-year multigenerational pedigrees and also in small kindreds of contemporary patients referred to our outpatient clinics.
 Age windows of high mortality risk were identified in an unselected and untreated population, which can guide screening and treatment in these families.
 Furthermore, the effect of ascertainment bias on mortality in patients with an inherited (cardiac) diseases is described.
 In the last chapter, a retrospective overview of 15 years prenatal diagnosis (PND) and preimplantation genetic diagnosis (PGD) for inherited cardiac diseases in the Netherlands is presented.

-- Thesis: 153034_00b Thesis (complete).pdf: Please note that the author's CV and the acknowledgements section are not included
+- Please note that the author's CV and the acknowledgements section are not included in the thesis download.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.